nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The `setlimit` command is implemented by:

-1. Calling a setter method in MinimumQuantity.
+1. Calling a setter method in `MinimumQuantity`.
-2. The setter method will change the FoodCategory's predefined minimum number of quantity.
+2. The setter method will change the `FoodCategory`'s predefined minimum number of quantity.
-3. The FoodCategory and new minimum number of quantity is specified by the user.

 The sequence diagram shows how the `setlimit` operation works: